 KEEPING A GRIP ON THE ROAD

-The vibrations occurring in a vehicle’s wheels and body are eliminated or significantly reduced by shock absorbing elements.
+The vibrations which occur in the vehicle wheels and body are eliminated or significantly reduced by shock absorbing elements.

-The service life of the vehicle as well as the functioning reliability of other subsystems, passengers’ comfort and the condition of transported goods is also significantly affected.
+The service life of the vehicle as well as the functioning reliability of other subsystems, passengers’ comfort, and the condition of transported goods is also significantly affected.

-AutoTest says it is ironic that often when a vehicle’s braking system is inspected, it is not done in line with the testing of the wheel’s traction.
+It is ironic that often when a vehicle’s braking system is inspected, it is not done in line with the testing of the wheel’s traction.

 An ineffective wheel will lead to extended stopping distances and inefficient driver assistance systems, such as ABS and ESP.

 It states this will continue to be a common problem, unless shock absorber testing becomes an integral part of the inspection process.

 For more information, visit www.autotest.net.au